FormidableLabs/victory-docs/src/content/docs/victory-bar.md

 `type: number || function`

 The `barWidth` prop is used to specify the width of each bar.
 This prop may be given as a number of pixels or as a function that returns a number.
-When this prop is given as a function, it will be evaluated for each bar with the props corresponding to that bar.
+When this prop is given as a function, it will be evaluated for each bar with the props object corresponding to that bar.
 When this value is not given, a default value will be calculated based on the overall dimensions of the chart, and the number of bars.

 *Note:* It is still possible to define bar width via the style prop with the `width` attribute, but `barWidth` will take precedence.